Master of Business Administration: Program rankings

 One study found that ranking MBA programs by a combination of graduates' starting salaries and average student GMAT score can approximately duplicate the top 20 list of the national publications, and concluded that a truly objective ranking would use objective measures of program quality and be individualized to the needs of each prospective student.
 National publications have recognized the value of rankings against different criteria and now offer lists ranked different ways: by salary, GMAT score of students, selectivity, and so forth.
 While useful, these rankings have yet to meet the critique that rankings are not tailored to individual needs, that they use an incomplete population of schools, may fail to distinguish between the different MBA program types offered by each school, or rely on subjective interviews.

 Criticism

 Articles have been written about public perceptions of the crisis, ranging from schools' acknowledgment of issues with the training students receive to criticisms of the MBA's role in society.
-After the financial crisis of 2007–2010, the media raised questions about the value and content of business school programs.
-Prior to the financial crisis, graduates had reportedly tended to go into finance after receiving their degrees.
+After the Great Recession, the media raised questions about the value and content of business school programs.
+Prior to the 2008 financial crisis, graduates had reportedly tended to go into finance after receiving their degrees.
 As financial professionals are widely seen as responsible for the global economic meltdown, anecdotal evidence suggests new graduates are choosing different career paths.
-Deans at top business schools have also acknowledged that media and public perception of the MBA degree shifted as a result of the financial crisis.
+Deans at top business schools have also acknowledged that media and public perception of the MBA degree shifted as a result of the Great Recession.